Alexander-Savage/Code-Portfolio/README.md

 - A-Level Futher Mathematics Matrices Calculator.
 (As part of Computer Science A-Level NEA)
 - CS50 (As a team)
 - Guitar Shack (Some extreme TDD training)

+### Plan for this project:

+1. Show my front end capabilities.
+2. Show some backend code/projects.
+3. Show I understand API's, setting up my own API definition and calling the API to connect the back and front end. (currently using fastAPI)
+4. Setup a (probably simplistic) GitActions Pipeline to push the code to GCP so I can show off my awesome project!